nyangweso-rodgers/databases-and-messaging-services/03-messaging-broker-services/01-apache-kafka/03-kafka-schema-registry/Readme.md

 - A **schema registry** is a centralized repository for storing and managing data schemas.
 It runs as a standalone server process on an external machine.
 - The primary purpose of a **schema registry** is to maintain a database of **schemas**, ensuring consistency and compatibility of data formats across different systems and services within an organization.

-# When to use Kafka schema registry

-1. The schema is likely to change in the future
-2. When schema is expected to change in the future
-3. The data can be serialized with the formats supported by Kafka schema registry

-# How Kafka schema registry works
+# How Kafka Schema Registry works?

 - A **Kafka schema registry** resides in a **Kafka cluster**.
-It can be plugged into the Kafka configuration.
-The configuration stores the schema and distributes it to the producer and consumer for serialization and deserialization.
-Hosting schemas like this allows schema evolution, making message transfer robust.
+It can be plugged into the **Kafka** configuration.
+The configuration stores the schema and distributes it to the **producer** and **consumer** for **serialization** and **deserialization**.
+Hosting schemas like this allows **schema evolution**, making message transfer robust.
 - Without **schemas**, there would be no easy way to establish a contract ensuring messages sent by the **producer** match the format expected by the **consumer**.

 # Serialization & Deserialization

 - _Serialization_ & **_Deserialization_** involves converting data into a byte format for transfer over the network or saving to disk (**serialization**) and converting it back into a usable format (**deserialization**).

-# Choosing a serialization format for Kafka schema registry

-- The **Kafka schema registry** supports three serialization formats:
+- The **Kafka schema registry** supports three **serialization** formats:
   1. Avro (recommended for most use cases)
   2. JSON
   3. Google Protobuf

-# Compatibility
+# Schema Compatibility

-- The Schema Registry server can enforce certain compatibility rules when new schemas are registered in a subject.
-These are the compatibility types:
-  1. **BACKWARD**:
-     - This is the default.
+- You can configure different types of **schema compatibility**, which are applied to a **subject** when a new schema is registered.
+The Schema Registry supports the following compatibility types:
-     - **consumers** using the new schema can read data written by **producers** using the latest registered schema
+  1. `BACKWARD` (default) - **Consumers** using the new schema (for example, version 10) can read data from **producers** using the previous schema (for example, version 9).
-  2. **FORWARD**
+  2. `BACKWARD_TRANSITIVE` - **Consumers** using the new schema (for example, version 10) can read data from **producers** using all previous schemas (for example, versions 1-9).
-     - **consumers** using the latest registered schema can read data written by **producers** using the new schema
+  3. `FORWARD` - **Consumers** using the previous schema (for example, version 9) can read data from **producers** using the new schema (for example, version 10).
-  3. FULL
-  4. **NONE**
+  4. `FORWARD_TRANSITIVE` - **Consumers** using any previous schema (for example, versions 1-9) can read data from producers using the new schema (for example, version 10).
+  5. `FULL` - A new schema and the previous schema (for example, versions 10 and 9) are both backward and forward compatible with each other.
+  6. `FULL_TRANSITIVE` - Each schema is both backward and forward compatible with all registered schemas.
-     - schema compatibility checks are disabled
+  7. `NONE` - No schema compatibility checks are done.
+- Compatibility uses and constraints:
+  1. A **consumer** that wants to read a topic from the beginning (for example, an AI learning process) benefits from backward compatibility.
+It can process the whole topic using the latest schema.
+This allows producers to remove fields and add attributes.
+  2. A real-time consumer that doesn’t care about historical events but wants to keep up with the latest data (for example, a typical streaming application) benefits from forward compatibility.
+Even if producers change the schema, the consumer can carry on.
+  3. Full compatibility can process historical data and future data.
+This is the safest option, but it limits the changes that can be done.
+This only allows for the addition and removal of optional fields.
+- Remark:
+  - To set the compatibility type for a subject, make a PUT request to `/config/<subject-name>` with the specific compatibility type:

 # Content Types